This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 We sometimes will hit the playfield with our fist to see if any switches ‘bounce’ closed.
 If so, they are too tight.

 Test Them.
 We go from switch to switch and press each one to see if they register.
-Adjust as needed,
+Adjust as needed.
+It will be necessary to roll the ball to test some hard to reach switches.

 Go into the solenoid test and check to insure that each solenoid works and does what it is supposed to do.